-In a departure from an earlier study, the resource-leveled schedule generated using Microsoft Project (MSP) 2016 may be substantially shorter than the comparable schedule from MSP 2010.
-The result implies a more sophisticated leveling algorithm that, while generating shorter schedules, may increase resource-related risks under some circumstances.
+In a departure from an earlier study, the resource-leveled schedule generated using Microsoft Project (MSP) 2016 may sometimes be substantially shorter than the comparable schedule from MSP 2010.
+The result suggests a more sophisticated leveling algorithm that, while sometimes generating shorter schedules, may increase the associated resource-related risks.

 Several years ago I wrote an article examining some reported differences in resource leveling behavior between Microsoft Project (MSP) 2010 and 2013 versions.
 In general, those observations implied that the newer software was generating longer schedules under default conditions.
 (The observations were by others, since at the time I was only using MSP 2010.)
 I concluded the article with a speculation that the leveling algorithm may have been adjusted to preserve the appearance of the pre-leveling “Critical Path,” but at the expense of a longer schedule.

 A recent test case using MSP 2016 does nothing to confirm that speculation, and an opposite conclusion is implied.

 Below is an idealized schedule for construction and commissioning of a small processing plant, including resource loading.
 Only technologically-required logic is included, so that a) the resources are all severely overallocated, and b) the schedule is unrealistic.
 The same schedule is shown in both MSP 2010 and MSP 2016 forms, with only cosmetic differences.
 There is a Deadline of 25Feb’05 on the Substantial Completion task, and no explicit risk buffers are present.
 [The MSP 2010 form was used to illustrate the resource-leveled critical path in a technical paper I presented at AACE International in 2017.]

 To resolve the resource over-allocations and generate a more realistic schedule, the resource leveler is applied in both MSP 2010 and MSP 2016 using simple leveling options with no task priorities defined.